 - Some children produce an abundance of crafts at this time of the year and it can be difficult for them to print their names on bumpy or small surfaces

-- The novelty of name stickers ensures that items are correctly labeled so the children can take them home before the holidays begin.
+- The novelty of name stickers ensures that items are correctly labeled so the children can take them home before the holidays.

 - Teach kids to press the labels on firmly.

 If you like, buy Avery Inkjet White Labels and then go to the Avery website and download a free template for the label size you have purchased.
-Small labels are big enough for names.
+Small labels are fine.
 Print sheets with about 6 of each child’s name and leave them on the craft table.

-- Mark all tracers with large Xs and teach kids that the shapes with big Xs are for tracing only or some children will cover them with glitter to make their crafts!
+- Mark all tracers with large Xs and teach kids that the shapes with big Xs are for tracing only or some children will use them for their crafts

 - Use medium weight cardboard and make shapes for candle holders (with candles), candy canes, Christmas trees, ball shape ornaments, bells, doves and stars.

-- Some children like to spend a long time drawing on, coloring and decorating their ornaments, while others will quickly cut one out, put a hanger on it and be off to investigate something else in the room.
+- Some children will spend a long time drawing on, coloring and decorating their ornaments, others will quickly cut it out, put a hanger on it and be off to build with blocks.

 4. Make a Christmas imagination station